MicrosoftDocs/EMDocs/contributor-guide/tools-and-setup.md

 <properties
-pageTitle="Install and set up tools for authoring in GitHub" description="Tools and steps to get set up for authoring Azure content in GitHub." services="contributor-guide" documentationCenter="" authors="tysonn"
+	pageTitle="Install and set up tools for authoring in GitHub" description="Tools and steps to get set up for authoring EMS content in GitHub." services="contributor-guide"
+	documentationCenter=""
+	authors="v-jocgar"
-manager="carolz" />
+	manager="robmazz" />

 <tags
 	ms.service="contributor-guide"
 	ms.devlang=""
 	ms.topic="article"
 	ms.tgt_pltfrm=""
 	ms.workload=""
-  ms.date="01/19/2015"
+	ms.date="02/19/2016"
 	ms.author="tysonn" />

-#Install and set up tools for authoring in GitHub
+# Install and set up tools for authoring in GitHub
+To Do:
+- [ ] Are we using Disqus?
+- [ ] Update instructions for Microsoft employees contributing to EMS vs Azure
+- [ ]
+- [ ]

-Follow the steps in this article to set up tools for contributing to the Azure technical documentation.
+Follow the steps in this article to set up tools for contributing to the EMS technical documentation.
 Casual and occasional contributors probably can use the GitHub UI described in step 2.

 If you're unfamiliar with Git, you might want to review some Git terminology: [https://help.github.com/articles/github-glossary](https://help.github.com/articles/github-glossary).
 In addition, this StackOverflow thread contains a glossary of Git terms you'll encounter in this set of steps: [http://stackoverflow.com/questions/7076164/terminology-used-by-git](http://stackoverflow.com/questions/7076164/terminology-used-by-git)